szarroug3/dota-data/docs/architecture/frontend-architecture.md

 4. Sidebar collapse/expand updates with smooth animations
 5. Preferred site changes update external link behavior
 6. Team list updates when teams are added/removed
+7. Active team changes are persisted to localStorage
-7. All settings persist to localStorage automatically
+8. All settings and team data persist to localStorage automatically

 ---